kwhite/axe-cli-parser/README.md

 The app can be used in two ways.

-You can call it directly from the folder where is isntalled with the following commmand: node app.js --sitemapUrl='your sitemap url'
+You can call it directly from the folder where is installed with the following commmand: node app.js --sitemapUrl='your sitemap url'

 Using gulp and require attribute to acces the exported function.